TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/eeprom/eeprom_emulation_type_b_test/README.md

 ## Example Summary

-This example demonstrates the use of Type B EEPROM emulation to store user data.
+This example demonstrates a more detailed use case of Type B EEPROM emulation to store user data.

 Type B EEPROM Emulation maximizes the lifetime of Flash memory when writing individual words of non-volatile data.
 Please check the Type A implementation when writing blocks of data.